trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 ### Install OnlyKey App {#app-install}

 There are two options for installing the OnlyKey app.
-{% include important.html content="The latest version of Windows 10 (1903) does not support the Chrome App, the Desktop App must be used." %}

 - Install the [OnlyKey Desktop App](#app-desktop) (Recommended)
 - Install the [OnlyKey Chrome App](#app-chrome)